ruicsh/nvim-config/readme.md

 ## Mappings

-There is a global keymap to close the different panels, windows and features - `<c-]>`.
-This keymap is used to close Telescope, Fugitive's git status panel or a vertical split, for example.

 See [mappings](assets/mappings.md) for the complete list.

 ## Commands

 - `CopyFilePathToClipboard` - Copy current buffer's path to clipboard.
-- `Scratch` - Create a scratch buffer.
 - `ToggleFormatOnSave` - Toggle on/off formatting on save.

 ## Resources